-The NFC West is still wide open as the NFL enters Week 8.
-The 5-1 Seattle Seahawks are at the top of the division and the 4-3 San Francisco 49ers are at the bottom going into Sunday's showdown.
+Both the Seattle Seahawks and the San Francisco 49ers are at the bottom of the NFC West going into Sunday's game, but game between these rivals area almost always exciting, regardless of the stakes.
 While these teams first met in 1976, the 49ers/Seahawks series became one of the league's newest rivalries when they were put in the same division in 2002.
 Since then, the two teams have played some really great games.
 Here are the five best overall in the series.

 5. San Francisco 49ers 26, Seattle Seahawks 23

 There were very few bright spots in San Francisco head coach Kyle Shanahan's second season, but this late-season gutsy win portended a sign of things to come.
 The Seahawks outmanned the 49ers in virtually every statistical category, but the game was tied 23-23 at the end of regulation.
 Seattle got the ball first in overtime, but San Francisco did not allow a first down, forcing the Seahawks to punt.
 The 49ers then moved the ball 44 yards and Robbie Gould booted a 36-yard field goal.
 The win snapped San Francisco's 10-game losing streak to the Seahawks.